All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaways: - Understand what is dsip and how does it affect sleep - Discover why deep sleep matters for your health - DSIP Beyond Sleep: Stress and Hormonal Balance - DSIP Dosing, Administration, and Practical Considerations - Combining DSIP with Other Therapies

 DSIP was first discovered in 1977 when researchers isolated it from the brains of rabbits during induced sleep.
-It is a neuropeptide made of nine amino acids that appears to play a role in sleep regulation, stress response, and hormonal balance.
+It's a neuropeptide made of nine amino acids that appears to play a role in sleep regulation, stress response, and hormonal balance.
 Here is what the current science tells us about this intriguing peptide.

 What Is DSIP and How Does It Affect Sleep?